 Connecticut has traditionally ranked among the wealthiest states in the nation and continues to be based on the most recent information available.
-BEA reports that in 2019, Connecticut had a per capita personal income (PCPI) of \$77,289.
-This PCPI ranked first in the United States and was 137 percent of the national average of \$56,490.
-Connecticut's 2019 PCPI reflected an increase of 3.3 percent from 2018.
-The 2018-2019 national change was 3.5 percent.
+BEA reported that in 2020, Connecticut had a per capita personal income (PCPI) of \$78,609.
+This PCPI ranked second in the United States to the District of Columbia and was 132 percent of the national average of \$59,510.
+The United States 2020 PCPI reflected an increase of 6.2 percent from 2019, while Connecticut's increase was only 3.7 percent.
 Connecticut's income growth in the previous decade was also slower than the national average.
-In 2009, the PCPI of Connecticut was \$59,973 and ranked first in the United States.
-However, the state's 2009-2019 compound annual growth rate of PCPI was 2.6 percent compared with 3.7 percent for the nation.
+In 2010, the PCPI of Connecticut was \$61,762 and ranked second in the United States to the District of Columbia.
+However, the state's 2010-2020 compound annual growth rate of PCPI was 2.4 percent compared with 3.9 percent for the nation.